-- Creating an environment where carbon-neutral steel is more competitive than steel which is not carbon neutral - A fair competitive landscape that accounts for the global nature of the steel market, addressing domestic, import and export steel dynamics, as well as the distinction between primary and secondary sources to make steel. - Access to sustainable finance, to innovate and make long-term investments. - Access to abundant, affordable clean energy: the scale of the steel industry's energy needs are such that concerted cross-sector and government efforts will be required to develop the necessary clean energy infrastructure. - Public instruments to accelerate innovative technology deployment to transition to carbon neutral steelmaking.
+- Creating an environment where carbon-neutral steel is more competitive than steel which is not carbon neutral - A fair competitive landscape that accounts for the global nature of the steel market, addressing domestic, import and export steel dynamics, as well as the distinction between primary and secondary sources to make steel. - Access to finance: innovation funding and compensation for high costs of roll out. - Access to abundant, affordable clean energy: the scale of the steel industry's energy needs are such that concerted cross-sector and government efforts will be required to develop the necessary clean energy infrastructure. - Public instruments to accelerate innovative technology deployment to transition to carbon neutral steelmaking.